-The Internal Passport Project is dedicated to the memory of Howard Margol z"l.
+The Internal Passports Project is dedicated to the memory of Howard Margol z"l.
 We thank Howard for discovering this record set on one of his trips to Lithuania.

 - UPDATE AUGUST 2016: All Internal Passports for the city of Vilnius have now been translated.
 We thank all researchers who contributed to the project over the years.

 - We are especially grateful to MyHeritage whose very generous contribution allowed us to complete the translations of all city of Vilnius Internal Passports.

-A collection of approximately 5,000 Foreign Passport applications and German era Passport applications were discovered within the files of the Internal Passports in the LCVA (Lithuanian Central State Archives).
+- A collection of approximately 5,000 Foreign Passport applications and German era Passport applications were discovered within the files of the Internal Passports in the LCVA (Lithuanian Central State Archives).
 We have completely translated the Foreign Passports.
 The German Passports are on hold until we can find someone who reads German.

-The Internal Passport Project goal is to translate and create a database of key information from what we estimate are over 190,000 (Jewish) Internal Passports issued by the government of independent Lithuania between 1919 and 1940.
+The Internal Passports Project goal is to translate and create a database of key information from what we estimate are over 190,000 (Jewish) Internal Passports issued by the government of independent Lithuania between 1919 and 1940.
 The records are organized differently in different geographic areas and LitvakSIG has broken the project out as a Special Project for management and fundraising.

 During the period 1919-1940 when Lithuania was an independent country, every Lithuanian citizen age 17 or older was required to have an internal passport or they could be sent back (east) to the USSR / Russia.
 These internal passports were not issued for the purpose of traveling; rather they served as personal identification documents that entitled the bearer to Lithuanian citizenship.